pjoshi751/mosip-test/doc/deployment_archiectures.md

 ## Security: Deployment with secure zones

 The architecture proposed may be deployed on-premise or cloud.
-Here, the militarised and demilitarised zones are clearly separated.
+Here, all MOSIP modules are installed with clear separation between militarised and demilitarised zones.

 ![](https://github.com/pjoshi751/mosip-test/blob/master/doc/mosip_deployment_architecture.png)